 Gonzalez represented another unhappy client in a paternity and child support case.
 Gonzalez failed to prepare a written order so the client could have phone contact with his daughter, despite the client’s repeated requests.
 When asked about this by the OLR, Gonzalez said that it was his client's responsibility to arrange telephone contact, when in fact the court had ordered Gonzalez to do so.

 Gonzalez is also facing a separate civil lawsuit for attorney malpractice.
-In this case, his client was found guilty of third degree sexual assault, second degree sexual assault, two felony counts, misdemeanor theft and resisting an officer.
+In this case, his client Jama Jama was found guilty of third degree sexual assault, second degree sexual assault, two felony counts and misdemeanor theft.
 Jama was later granted a new trial due by Dane County Judge Ellen Berz, citing Gonzalez’s poor representation, and the felonies were eventually dismissed.
 According to Berz, Gonzalez rarely communicated with his client and “cobbled together his multiple, conflicting defense theories.”

 Gonzalez referred the CapTimes to Engel for comment.